Bob Kerrey: Thanh Phong raid

-Kerrey expressed anguish and guilt over the incident, saying: "You can never, can never get away from it.
+Kerrey expressed anguish and guilt over the events of that night, saying: "You can never, can never get away from it.
 It darkens your day.
 I thought dying for your country was the worst thing that could happen to you, and I don't think it is.
 I think killing for your country can be a lot worse.
 Because that's the memory that haunts."

+In a speech to ROTC candidates at Virginia Military Institute in 2001, Kerrey acknowledged using "lethal procedures when there was doubt."
+And admitted "It was a tragedy, and I had ordered it," he said.
+"Though it could be justified militarily, I could never make my own peace with what happened that night.
+I have been haunted by it for 32 years."

-He was awarded a Bronze Star for the raid on Thanh Phong.
-The citation for the medal reads, "The net result of his patrol was 21 Viet Cong killed, two hooches destroyed and two enemy weapons captured."
+He was awarded a Bronze Star for the raid on Thanh Phong, after his unit had falsely reported all the dead civilians as enemy guerrillas.
+The citation for the medal reads, "The net result of his patrol was 21 Viet Cong killed, two hooches [huts] destroyed and two enemy weapons captured."

 A display at the War Remnants Museum in Ho Chi Minh City is based on the incident.
 It includes several photos and a drain pipe, which it describes as the place where three children hid before they were found and killed.

 Business career

 After his military service, Kerrey pursued a business career.
 From 1972 to 1982, he owned and operated Grandmother's Inc. a chain of restaurants known as Grandmother's Skillet.
 Another company, Kerrey Holdings, included several fitness centers and a bowling alley.
-After he ceded active management to his brother in law in 1983, the businesses grew to include 10 restaurants, three fitness centers, a bowling alley, and other enterprises.
+After he ceded active management to his brother-in-law in 1983, the businesses grew to include 10 restaurants, three fitness centers, a bowling alley, and other enterprises.
 Kerrey's other ventures included trading in cattle futures and a partnership that invested in commercial real estate including shopping centers.